rust-lang/cargo/src/doc/man/cargo-test.md

     cargo test foo -- --test-threads 3

-Tests are built with the `--test` option to `rustc` which creates an executable with a `main` function that automatically runs all functions annotated with the `#[test]` attribute in multiple threads. `#[bench]` annotated functions will also be run with one iteration to verify that they are functional.
+Tests are built with the `--test` option to `rustc` which creates a special executable by linking your code with libtest.
+The executable automatically runs all functions annotated with the `#[test]` attribute in multiple threads.
+`#[bench]` annotated functions will also be run with one iteration to verify that they are functional.

+If the package contains multiple test targets, each target compiles to a special executable as aforementioned, and then is run serially.

 The libtest harness may be disabled by setting `harness = false` in the target manifest settings, in which case your code will need to provide its own `main`